streamich/libreact/docs/route.md

 ### `<Router>`

 `Router` is a root component that provides routing to your application.
-I should be placed above all other components that use routing.
+It should be placed above all other components that use routing.
 It uses React's context [`Provider`](./context.md#provider) component to provide route information to its children.